ChiragTri/Brain-Machine-Interface/README.md

 BMI via EEG

-Developed a brain-machine interface using a custom built circuit.
+Developed a brain-machine interface through electroencephalography.
-EEG circuit tracks alpha and beta wavelengths, the repo code is used to map these wavelengths to a binary system.
+THe EEG circuit tracks alpha and beta wavelengths, the repo code is used to map these wavelengths to a binary system.